cpressey/Ahead-of-Time-eval/README.md

 particular expectations are set up by what the particular programming language provides in regards to scope and binding.

-This becomes even more pervasive when you consider that advanced macros can implement _their own_ rules for scope and bindings.
-Thus setting up hygiene expectations of their own, over and above what the programming language itself sets up.
+This problem becomes even more pervasive when you consider that advanced macros can implement _their own_ rules for scope and bindings, thus setting up new hygiene expectations of their own, over and above what the programming language itself sets up.